LucianBuzzo/articles/mini-libs/article.markdown

 provide a few utility methods like array mapping and type checking but I had never really got around to actually doing anything.
-Last Friday I got into a little back and forth with our new team member Chris Quinn when he sent me a 3 line javascript "framework" that deleted cookies.
+Last Friday I got into a little back and forth with our new team member Chris Quinn when he sent me a 3 line Javascript "framework" that deleted cookies.
 It got me thinking, how many lines of code do you actually need to make a usable cookie library?

-Ideas started churning and I quickly hacked out a rough version of a tiny cookie library - it was pretty sloppy and didn't work particularly well, but I was captivated by the idea of seeing what else I come up with.
+Ideas started churning and I quickly hacked out a rough version of a tiny cookie library - it was pretty sloppy and didn't work particularly well, but I was captivated by the idea of seeing what else I could come up with.
 I tried to get my fellow developers involved in a weekend hack, but my cries of "Lib Wars!" fell on deaf ears:  this was going to be a solo mission.

-Over the bank holiday I wrote a further 7 javascript libraries.
+Over the bank holiday I wrote a further 7 Javascript libraries.
 The goal was to keep them as small as possible, providing a knife edge of usefulness.
 I think some of them were a genuine success, other were pretty miserable failures.
-I learnt a lot about writing vanilla javascript and had a lot of fun.
+I learnt a lot about writing vanilla Javascript and had a lot of fun.
 None of them have any documentation and are barely tested beyond the latest version of chrome (and even then I'm sure they're all pretty buggy).
-I though I'd detail what I learnt on each of them (warning: experienced JS devs may experience extended eye-rolling).
+I thought I'd detail what I learnt on each of them here (warning: experienced JS devs may experience extended eye-rolling).

 [Biscuit](https://bitbucket.org/snippets/gravitywell_ltd/y7KG)
 -